 A team was already attempting to pierce the hull of the S. S. Minden, which rests at a depth of 3,600 metres.
 Sunk on September 24, 1939, the Nazi cargo ship is reputed to contain an important treasure, that is in any case what would have motivated its sabotage three weeks after the Declaration of war between England and France on one side, and Germany on the other.

 Boarded by the Calypso, an English ship, the crew of the SS Minden had preferred to scuttle-in accordance with the orders of the German General Staff – rather than let the British get their hands on what was stored in its bunkers.
 In any case, this is what the newspaper Iceland Monitor reports in an article inspired by a book by a former professor at University College London, Michel Keith.
+Read this trip advisor Iceland, and find out what to do in Iceland.

 In April 2017, the crew of the Seabed Constructor was interrogated by the Icelandic authorities and revealed that they were looking for a safe in the mailroom of the wreck of the SS Minden.
 This money would consist of four tons of gold brought back from South America to finance the beginning of the world conflict.